Mongopark/geofencing/README.md

 * Organize components based on their functionality (e.g., buttons, cards, forms).
 * Each component should have its own folder containing the component file, styles, and tests.

 **1.2.
-Slices (Redux Reducers)**
+Zustand (store)**

-* We are using Redux Toolkit to manage state.
+* We are using Zustand to manage state.
-* Create a `slice` file in your feature folder to store individual slice files.
+* The reason for using Zustand over Redux is because Zustand although less popular, it is more efficient, with shorter codes and a more direct approach when compared to Redux
+* Create a `store` folder in the feature where the state will be required, this store folder folder will carry all the different stores for that very feature folder such as userStore, adminStore, mapStore etc this store will be designated to just that directory and it's contents alone.
-* For global slices, create a `slices` folder in the root directory.
+* For global stores, such as the theme changer and the authentication, a stiore file should be placed in the root directory
-* Each slice represents a piece of state (e.g., user, counter).
+* Each store represents a piece of state (e.g., user, counter).
-* Define initial state, reducers, and actions in each slice.
+* Define initial state, types, and actions in each store.

 **1.3.
 Navigation**